Barbara Sternberg: Early life

 Sternberg was born in Toronto, Ontario on April 24, 1945.
 In her youth, she created art by writing books for her family members.
 She has said that her use of photos and text in these books is "similar to the way I work now."
 She created her first film using her father's 16 mm camera in order to make a gift for her husband.
 Sternberg said, "My husband at the time didn't have any home movies and barely any photographs from his growing-up; so I wanted to make him this home movie, to create a past for him."

-Although she did not initially consider her films as works of art, she eventually began to take them seriously.
+Although she did not initially consider her films works of art, she eventually began to take them seriously.
 Sternberg attended Ryerson Polytechnic University to learn how to make films, but she ignored the teachings in order to make experimental films.
 "I didn't think at all about industrial film," she said.
 "I just started making stuff in a way I would later learn to call 'experimental.'"